leo-ship-it/Convert-principal-to-Account-Id/README.md

 # Convert-principal-to-subaccount-IC

-Convert Principal to subaccount ID on the IC
+Convert Principal to subaccount ID in Javascript/TypeScript on the Internet Computer Blockchain.

 Just import the function getAccountId.